Čedomir Jovanović: Controversy

-In March 2011, during a parliamentary session about the 2011 Libyan civil war, Jovanović tried to criticize Serbia's Foreign Minister Vuk Jeremić on his visits to various countries in Africa at the time.
+In March 2011, during a parliamentary session about the 2011 Libyan civil war, Jovanović tried to criticise Serbia's Foreign Minister Vuk Jeremić on his visits to various countries in Africa at the time.
 Jovanović said "instead of going to the cannibals in Africa, he should react to the plight of the civilians in Libya."
-The Algerian Ambassador to Serbia, Abdelkader Mesdoua, subsequently issued a statement to Vuk Jeremić, saying that Jovanović's statements were racist and that he should apologize in the National Assembly of Serbia.
+The Algerian Ambassador to Serbia, Abdelkader Mesdoua, subsequently issued a statement to Vuk Jeremić, saying that Jovanović's statements were racist and that he should apologise in the National Assembly of Serbia.

-On 2 June 2021, Jovanović participated in a fight outside of a fast-food restaurant in Belgrade during which Jovanović destroyed the glass window of a fast-food restaurant by throwing a chair at it.
+On 2 June 2021, Jovanović participated in a fight in Belgrade during which he destroyed the glass window of a fast-food restaurant by throwing a chair at it.